Imagine…

 Keep reading for a list of the best plants to grow in July…

-This is the time to sow cool-season crops for your fall vegetable garden.
+What to sow in July: This is the time to sow cool-season crops for your fall vegetable garden or succession sow quick-growing summer crops.

-Plan ahead.
-Check your seed expiration dates to make sure they’re not too old, and you have enough.
-Order fresh packets a couple of weeks before you’re going to plant.
+- Plan ahead.
+Check your seed expiration dates to make sure they’re not too old and you have enough.
+Order fresh seed packets a couple of weeks before you plant.

-- Direct sow seeds of root vegetables like carrots, beets, turnips, and winter radish for a fall harvest.
+- Direct sow seeds of root vegetables like carrots, beets, turnips, and winter radishes for a fall harvest.
 It’s best to start turnips in warm soil for harvest in cool weather.

 - Direct-sow snap, shelling, and snow peas for late summer and fall harvests.